awsdocs/amazon-connect-admin-guide/doc_source/scenario-deployment-approaches.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/architecture/traditionalcontactcenter.png)

 A typical Amazon Connect deployment solves or reduces many of the challenges associated with versioning, compatibility, licensing, contact center telephony infrastructure, and maintenance\.
 It gives you the flexibility to create instances in new locations in minutes and migrate components individually, or in parallel, to best meet your individual business objectives\.
-You can use contact flows for your IVR/ACD, have voice and data delivered through a supported web browser to your agent’s softphone, port your existing phone numbers, redirect softphone audio to an existing desk phone, invoke an Amazon Lex bot natively within your contact flow for ASR and NLP, and use the same contact flow for chat and voice\.
+You can use flows for your IVR/ACD, have voice and data delivered through a supported web browser to your agent’s softphone, port your existing phone numbers, redirect softphone audio to an existing desk phone, invoke an Amazon Lex bot natively within your flow for ASR and NLP, and use the same flow for chat and voice\.
 You can use Amazon Contact Lens to automatically generate voice transcriptions, perform key word identification and sentiment analysis, and categorize contacts\.
 For agent CTI data and real\-time voice streaming, you can use Amazon Connect Agent Event Streams and Kinesis Video Streams\.
 You can also create multi\-stage development, quality assurance, and test environments at no additional cost and only pay for what you use\.

 ## Inbound<a name="inbound"></a>